inteliquent/apache-hadoop-packaging/README.md

 - HADOOP_CLUSTER_NAME This variable contains the Apache Hadoop cluster name and is required when $HADOOP_NAME_NODE_INIT is set to true.
 (Optional)
 - HADOOP_NAME_NODE_INIT This variable when set to true will bootstrap the Apache Hadoop cluster.
 (Optional)
 - HADOOP_NODE_TYPE This variable contains the specialization of a container.
 Possible options are `datanode`, `historyserver`, `namenode`, `nodemanager`, `resourcemanager` and `webappproxy`.
+- SSHD_PORT This variable is only valid for node types `datanode` and `nodemanager`.
+It containes the port number the container's SSHd should listen on.

 To run a name node container just run the following command.